 As with client-side features, the encryption/decryption mechanism for NCache server-side features is handled automatically on the nature of the feature:

-- Read-thru: Irrespective of how and where data is loaded from, if encryption is enabled on the cache, the data will be added to cache after being encrypted, serialized and compressed (if compression is enabled).
+- Read-thru: Irrespective of how and where data is loaded from, if encryption is enabled on the cache, the data will be added to the cache after being encrypted, serialized, and compressed (if compression is enabled).

-- Write-thru: The data in the cache is encrypted, but for sending data to be persisted to the write-through source, it has to be decrypted so it is stored as is.
+- Write-thru: The data in the cache is encrypted, but for sending data to be persisted to the Write-thru source, it has to be decrypted so it is stored as is.

-- Cache Loader: Since Loader uses the public API, if encryption is enabled on cache, the data being loaded will automatically be stored in encrypted form in cache.
+- Cache Loader: Since Loader uses the public API, if encryption is enabled on the cache, the data being loaded will automatically be stored in encrypted form in the cache.

 Enabling Encryption